-A bold winter twist on the classic Boulevardier, featuring rye, pomegranate-honey syrup, and a kiss of sage smoke for a rich, smoky finish.
+A bold winter twist on the classic Boulevardier a kiss of sage smoke for a rich, smoky finish.
 This classic cocktail accompanies your favorite Nat King Cole holiday playlist and a languorous conversation with old friends.
+The Pomegranate Boulevardier is a festive twist blending rye, Campari, and sweet vermouth with a rich pomegranate-honey syrup.
+Finished with a smoked sage garnish, it’s bold, warming, and perfect for winter gatherings.

 Print